C-Loftus/Triplet-Parsing/modelApproach/README.md

 | `evaluate` | Apply the best model to new, unseen text, and measure accuracy at different thresholds. |
 | `clean` | Remove intermediate files to start data preparation and training from a clean slate. |

+To switch to using an existing transformer model you should go into `configs/rel_trf.cfg` and change any variables for your appropriate transformer model.
+Then change any references in the top level `project.yml` file to use `rel_trf.cfg` instead of `rel_tok2vec.cfg`.
+This will make it so the project is run with the transformer config.

 ### ⏭ Workflows

 The following workflows are defined by the project.
 They